 Neponset is a 1.5 mile moderately trafficked point-to-point trail located near Boston, Massachusetts and is good for all skill levels.
-The trail is primarily used for walking and is accessible from April until October.
+The trail is primarily used for walking and is best used from April until October.

 My Faithful Hound Luke and I went on this walk in early January; much of the path was under snow and there were patches of perilous black ice on which we nearly came a cropper several times.
 It was nineteen degrees and terribly chill.The trail was signposted as being closed for reconstruction at several points, with suggestions that one traverse at ones own risk!
 However, we were walking in the wake of two elder people who were familiar with the trail and wholly unperturbed by these dire warnings!
 As it was, the un-constructed parts were differentiated only by not being tarmac, but rather compacted sand and shale - under ice, it made not one jot of difference.

 The frozen conditions were a large part of the fun of this walk.
 The river was often frozen, and there were peculiar, geometric ice sculptures.
 The frosted river grass was papyrus-y and beige, and made for a most surreal landscape.